BobKerns/observablehq-file-attachments/README.md

 * Contents can be updated on on the fly.
 * The reactive control flow is preserved through the use of async generators.
 * Implements a versioned, tagged filesystem, facilitating comparing different versions of the same data.
+* Works smoothly with ObservableHQ's attachment usage tracking and renumbering on reupload.

 # Content